Exploring Cartan gravity with dynamical symmetry breaking: A Specific Example

 and we see that for given values of $\kappa$ and $\Lambda$ it is the parameter $\beta_2$ that determines the effective mass of the scalar field $\varphi$.

 We have now seen how General Relativity is recovered in the low energy limit from a gauge theory with dynamical symmetry breaking defined by the action

-containing the two basic ingredients of such a theory: a $SO(1,4)$-valued gauge field $A^{a}_{\ph{a}b\mu}$ and a Higgs field $V^a$ with norm $V^2$ subject to a Klein-Gordon equation.
+containing the two basic ingredients of such a theory: a $SO(1,4)$ gauge field $A^{a}_{\ph{a}b\mu}$ and a Higgs field $V^a$ with norm $V^2$ subject to a Klein-Gordon equation.
 In particular, at the fundamental level neither metric nor co-tetrad are necessary for the formulation of this theory.
+We reiterate that the necessary condition for the existence of a stable minimum for the field $\phi$ is that $\gamma_{1}$ contain corrections polynomial in $V^{2}$ and of appropriate sign.
+However, as will be the subject of a forthcoming paper \cite{Magueijo:2013yya}, a different and perhaps more elegant way of achieving symmetry breaking yielding a positive non-zero vacuum expectation value consists of replacing the $\beta_1$ term by the MacDowell-Mansouri $\alpha_1$ term.
+Thus, the action with only a $\alpha_1$ and $\beta_2$ terms implements a mechanism to dynamically recover a constant $V^{2}$ of appropriate sign.